 It has been a long road to recovery for our rescued sheep, but now they can enjoy the life they deserve.

 Do you remember our rescue sheep currently living the good life in Romania after being rescued from a capsized ship?
 They were the lucky survivors, but sadly, for one of them, life hasn’t been so lucky since!

 Firstly, A few months ago, Ram Beetle had a severe allergic reaction when he was stung by a wasp.
 He received urgent treatment and made a full recovery, but sadly for Beetle, last week our partner organisation, ARCA, noticed something was wrong when he began acting disorientated and walking in circles.
 With these worrying symptoms, he was rushed to the clinic where a scan revealed his diagnosis, a parasitic disease that had developed into a cyst in his brain.

 That same day, Beetle underwent emergency surgery to remove the cyst, and as he woke up from the invasive surgery, it was clear he was immediately feeling better.
-For now, he will remain being is closely monitored by the veterinary team in the hope that there is no sequel, we all have our fingers crossed for more luck on his road to recovery and will keep you updated on his progress !
-Please help us support the care of the rescued sheep.
+For now, he will remain being is closely monitored by the veterinary team in the hope that there is no sequel, we all have our fingers crossed for more luck on his road to recovery and will keep you updated on his progress!

 It's all sunshine and play